Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can freshen it by draining water-down bleach through the tube to sanitize the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can sanitize it by draining thinned bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall